Anahkiasen/flickering/README.md

 [![Build Status](https://next.travis-ci.org/Anahkiasen/flickering.png?branch=master)](https://next.travis-ci.org/Anahkiasen/flickering)

 Flickering is a next-generation PHP API for the _Flickr_ photos sharing social network.
+It's a **work in progress**.

 It's available on Composer and you can add it to your application like this :

 ```json
 "anahkiasen/flickering": "dev-master"